clockworklabs/spacetime-docs/docs/unity/part-2.md

         Application.targetFrameRate = 60;

         // In order to build a connection to SpacetimeDB we need to register
-        // our callbacks and specify a SpacetimeDB server URI and module name. var builder = DbConnection.Builder()
+        // our callbacks and specify a SpacetimeDB server URI and database name. var builder = DbConnection.Builder()
             .OnConnect(HandleConnect)
             .OnConnectError(HandleConnectError)
             .OnDisconnect(HandleDisconnect)
             .WithUri(SERVER_URL)
-            .WithModuleName(MODULE_NAME);
+            .WithModuleName(DB_NAME);

         // If the user has a SpacetimeDB auth token stored in the Unity PlayerPrefs,
         // we can use it to authenticate the connection.